Thinking about launching account-based marketing (ABM), or currently growing a fledgling program?

 Those insights are all essential and are likely to require thousands of data sources.
 But my first port of call is always the sales team – engage early and often.

 Ask your account executive what they want ABM to help them achieve with this prospect or ‘account’ in the next 12 months, where they are challenged and where they see most opportunity.
 Then give them something of value quickly, like an executive profile, messaging and value propositions for their account, or compelling and relevant content such as customer testimonials and thought leadership.

 Throughout the year, continue seeking the sales team’s feedback and keep them engaged with regular updates including new insights on their accounts, as well as serving up engaging and relevant content.
 Remember every conversation should add value and never lose sight of your original insights.
 Make sure you’re taking their customers on a compelling and relevant journey, with marketing experiences that are tailored and special, to help deepen relationships as well as identify and progress sales opportunities.
 And measure and report back on that progress.

 It’s also important to remember that ABM isn’t an island.
 Sales and marketing alignment is critical but, as ABM programs grow, alignment with the other elements of your marketing effort is also critical to realise efficiencies.

-Now you’ve got the Sales and Marketing Team thinking like your customers, it’s time to have the measurements and metrics conversation.
+So now you’ve got the sales and marketing teams thinking like your customers, it’s time to have the measurements and metrics conversation.
 You need to start early, but also accept that it may need to be fine-tuned as the ABM program unfolds.

 I always return to the 3Rs of ABM as my anchor for campaign measurement: revenue, relationships and reputation.
 They just work!
 While revenue is the ultimate shared goal, metrics and objectives don’t always need to be identical across marketing and sales for ABM to work really well – although we know that 75% of marketers in Australia and New Zealand do share common goals and metrics with sales teams.